 1. Understand Where the Fraud Rules Come From

-• pre-set by the provider and/or tailored to your industry
+- Predefined by the provider and tailored to common industry risks

-• suggested by AI based on historical data
+- Suggested by machine learning based on historical data patterns

 3. Test the Rules for Accuracy